ConPaaS-team/conpaas/docs/userguide.rst

 The frontend provides the command-line to access the database cluster.
 Copy-paste this command in a terminal.
 You will be asked for the user password, after which you can use the database as you wish.
-Note that, in case the service has instantiate a load balancer the, command refers to the load balancer ip and its specifical port, so the load balancer can receive all the queries and distributes them across the ordinary nodes.
-Note, again, that the mysqldb user has extended privileges.
+Note that, in case the service has instantiated a load balancer, the command refers to the load balancer IP and its specific port, so the load balancer can receive all the queries and distributes them across the ordinary nodes.
+Note, again, that the *mysqldb* user has extended privileges.
 It can create new databases, new users etc.

 Uploading a Database Dump